tisnik/slides/docs/go_performance.md

 ### Memory requirements

 * For us much more relevant
-    - as pods will be killed due to OOM
+    - as pods might be killed due to OOM

 ---